BuildAppolis/claude-context-wrapper/README.md

       - name: Analyze with Claude
         run: |
-          c "review this pull request and suggest improvements"
+          cc "review this pull request and suggest improvements"
 ```

 ## 🤝 Contributing